 In order to get the chocolate to stick, it’s really important that your strawberries are fully dry before dipping them in the melted chocolate.
 After washing the strawberries, dry them thoroughly by patting them down with a paper towel before using.
 If there’s any water on the skin of the strawberries, the chocolate will slide right off.

 I recommend enjoying these strawberries within 12 hours of making them.
-Make them earlier in the day and enjoy them right away or later in the afternoon or evening for the best flavour and texture.
+Make them earlier in the day and enjoy them right away or later in the afternoon or evening for the best flavor and texture.

 The sweat on chocolate is from condensation.
 This happens when the temperature changes suddenly.
 For best results, allow the chocolate on the strawberries to cool at room temperature before storing in the fridge.
 You can also line your storage container with paper towel, top and bottom, as this will help to protect them a little.

 You can leave them on the counter for a day, but keep in mind that the strawberries will ripen much quicker.
+For the best texture, keep the strawberries in the fridge for up to 2 days and serve cold.

-How to decorate
+How to Decorate Chocolate Strawberries

-I love to top these dark chocolate covered strawberries with walnuts since they contain that extra dose of omega-3s, but you can easily decorate them with other things like….
+I love to top these dark chocolate covered strawberries with walnuts since they contain that extra dose of omega-3s, but you can easily decorate them with your favorite fun toppings, like…

 - Coconut flakes